Naiz Hassan

-Career
+Club career

 Born in the Maldives, Naiz helped T.C.
 Sports Club secure promotion to the Dhivehi Premier League in 2014.
 After the season, he was named best player at his club.
 Then, after their first season in the first division, Naiz helped the club finish second and also earned player of the season awards again.

-International
+International career

 Naiz made his competitive debut for Maldives on 8 September 2015 against China PR.
 He came on as a 93rd-minute substitute as Maldives lost 3–0.
 He then scored his first goal for the club on 26 December 2015 in the SAFF Championship against Bangladesh.
 His 90th-minute goal proved to be the winner as Maldives won 3–1.

 He was also instrumental in the 2018 SAFF Championship title winning team.
 Naiz played in all the matches of the tournament and was also the provider for the first goal in the final match against India.